 Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder, currently affecting 1 in 68 individuals in the United States (CDC, 2014).
 While the causes are still unclear, the DSM-5 describes the following two cores characteristics of ASD: 1) deficits in social communication and social interaction across multiple contexts, and 2) restricted, repetitive patterns of behaviors, interests, and activities.
-Interventions, such as music therapy, are crucial for individuals with ASD to maximize their potential and lead fulfilled lives.
+As there is presently no cure for ASD, effective interventions such as music therapy are crucial for individuals with ASD to maximize their potential and lead fulfilled lives.